Pros and Cons of the NPS

 12. Easy Maintenance of The Account

 When you invest in the NPS, you are allotted your own Permanent Retirement Account Number (PRAN) through the NPS CRA login.
-The systematic pension investment plan provides for easy investments and helps retired and old age people to make monetary transactions will the least effort.
+The systematic pension investment plan provides for easy investments and helps retired and elderly people to make monetary transactions with the least effort.

 13. Option of Opening Multiple Accounts